scaleoutsean/hcicollector/FAQ.md

 The entire VM should be made off limits to non-administrators.
 For example you should run it on Management Network.

-Another thing that should be considered is to create a reporting type admin account on SolidFire storage or NetApp HCI (refer to Access Control in the SolidFire User Guide or SolidFire API Reference Guide) and you may do that if you do not wish to use QoS histograms.
-The same goes for VMware - vSphere administrator accounts should not be used in monitoring.
+Another thing that should be considered is a reporting-role admin account on SolidFire storage or NetApp HCI (refer to Access Control in the SolidFire User Guide or SolidFire API Reference Guide) and you may do that if you do _not_ wish to use QoS histograms.
+The same goes for VMware - vSphere administrator account with limited permissions should be used for monitoring.
 If you don't manage the SolidFire or VMware cluster, you may ask the admin(s) to create a reporting-only admin account for you (for Element v11, if you do not use QoS histograms).
 For VMware vCenter please see the documentation for vsphere-graphite.

 ## How to integrate HCICollector with persistent container storage